zf3/volumio_touch_display_lite/README.md

 ## Using Touch Display Lite

-Touch Display Lite is a plugin to Volumio 3.
+Touch Display Lite is a plugin for Volumio 3.
 It is written with Raspberry Pi 3 or 4, and the Official Raspberry Pi 7-inch touch display in mind.
 To try it, first set up Volumio on Raspberry Pi.
-Then [downloading Touch Display Lite](https://github.com/zf3/volumio_touch_display_lite/releases) and set up as follows,
+Then [download Touch Display Lite](https://github.com/zf3/volumio_touch_display_lite/releases) and set up as follows,

  1. If you haven't done so, enable SSH access to Volumio by visiting [volumio.local/dev](http://volumio.local/dev).
  2. Get `touch_display_lite.zip` to volumio and unzips to a tmp dir.
  3. In the dir: `volumio plugin install`
- 4. If you need Chinese font: `sudo apt install -y fonts-noto-cjk`
+ 4. If you need a Chinese font: `sudo apt install -y fonts-noto-cjk`
  5. REBOOT (by `reboot`) to load video driver and fix screen rotation
  6. Enable the plugin.